Keto Shepherd’s Pie

 Step 1- Brown the beef.
 Add oil to a skillet.
 Add the onion, garlic, and ground beef, and cook until no longer pink.

 Step 2- Build the gravy.
 Mix in the flour.
 Add the crushed tomatoes, Worcestershire sauce, bay leaves, and beef broth.
-Bring to a simmer, then reduce the temperature to medium heat.
+Bring to a simmer, then reduce the heat to medium.
 Cook until thick and gravy-like.

 Step 3- Make mashed cauliflower.
 Add the steamed cauliflower and chopped butter to a food processor and blend until smooth.
 Add the cream, salt, pepper, and shredded cheese.